We may receive a commission on purchases made from links.

 Prep the sous vide

 The first thing you will want to do is to attach a water circulator to the side of a large pot or heatproof container that can hold 8 quarts or more.
 "The 8-quart pot needs to be filled with water," Morey shares.
 "Depending on the size of the pot to cook uses, it should be full about ¾ of the way.
 So I used about 5 to 6 quarts of water for my pot.
 There will be a rise in the water level once the circulator and the food are added to the water bath.
 If needed add more water to the pot to get the bag of potatoes totally submerged."

 Make sure your pot is on a heatproof surface.

-Then, set the circulator to 194 F and press Start to preheat the water.
+Then, set the circulator to 194 degrees Fahrenheit and press start to preheat the water.
 In a smaller saucepan on the stovetop, warm the milk and cream over medium heat for a few minutes, until it starts steaming.
 Morey shares that with the milk and cream already warmed up, "when all the ingredients are added to the water bath, in their Ziploc bag, it won't take as long for the water bath to come back up to temperature."

-Please note that it should only take about 4 to 5 minutes to heat up the milk and cream up — do not let it start boiling.
+Please note that it should only take about 4 to 5 minutes to heat up the milk and cream — do not let it start boiling.

 Slice the potatoes and add to the bag